 Where are the northern lights?
 That’s the question.
 The answer, of course, is up north and in the sky.
 Pretty simple, really.
 But we’re guessing you want a few more details than that?
 Fine.
 You’ve twisted our arm.
 Let’s get into the specifics.
 Here’s a guide to where you can see the northern lights around the world, why these spots are so vibrant with the lights and when the best time is to go out stargazing.

-Where are the Northern Lights?
+Where Can I See the Northern Lights?

 Why are the Northern Lights Only Visible in Certain Locations?

-The northern lights circle the world in what is known as the “aurora oval” – an oval centred on the North Magnetic Pole of the Earth (which is different to the North Geographical Pole btw).
+The northern lights circle the world in what is known as the “aurora oval” – an oval centred on the North Magnetic Pole of the Earth (which is different to the North Geographical Pole).
 The northern lights are normally strongest directly under the aurora oval.
 The places previously listed – Greenland, Iceland, Norway, Sweden, Finland, northern Canada, Alaska and the western-north of Russia – all sit under the aurora oval, and so that’s why you have the best chance of spotting the northern lights in those particular locations.

 Solar wind, which affects the temporary disturbance of the Earth’s magnetosphere (magnetic fields), can cause a geomagnetic or solar storm and change the location of the aurora oval and so alter exactly where you can see the lights.
 This is what we meant when we referred to “geomagnetic activity” in the previous section.
 When this activity is particularly high, the aurora oval can extend further south, to those other countries, like the USA and Scotland.